pato/virtour_thesis/README.md

-# Building Wide Intelligence: Virtour
+# Building-Wide Intelligence: Virtour

-Thesis defense in fulfillment of the Turing Scholars Honors Thesis requirement.
+In fulfillment of the Turing Scholars Honors Thesis requirement.

 ## Abstract